na-na-hi/renget/archive/2ia7a.md

 Observations: Her death greatly affected her unit.

 Name: Shishiro Botan
-Ability: Natural Selection
+Ability: "Natural Selection"
 Description: Shishiro Botan is a "supreme lifeform", a metahuman genius that is only born once every certain years.
 Her extensive set of skills is limited by her kemono mortality and her laid back personality.
 Her cooperation with HoloPro has let to the creation of the NEPOLABO squad, her own strike unit
 Danger Level:  A
 Observations: Shishiro Botan knows the organization, how it operates and the people keeping track of her.
-If she were ever to go rouge, protocol "Lance of Longinus" is to be enacted, killing the entire NEPOLABO unit.
+If she were ever to go rouge, protocol "Sword of Damocles" is to be enacted, killing the entire NEPOLABO unit.

 Name: Yukihana Lamy
-Ability: Chilling Touch
+Ability: "Chilling Touch"
 Description: One of the last Snow elfs alive and part of the Yukihana royal family, she's a cunning Ice witch.
 Behind her facade of hedonism, lies the mind of a manipulator.
 Danger Level: S
 Observations: Refer to Shishiro Botan.
 Power dampners are a must if we were to ever engage in a fight with her

 Name: Omaru Polka
 Ability: "Vesti la giubba"
-Description: Omaru Polka was touched by Chaos, and as such, her ability includes altering reality to create situations seen in clown acts.
+Description: Omaru Polka was touched by "The Nihil", and as such, her ability includes altering reality to create situations seen in clown acts.
 This has left her mentally scarred, and is prone to mood swings and violent tendencies that end in comedic acts
 Danger Level: A
 Observations: While virtually invincible, she cant exactly kill people either, her ability being far more suited to ruin interference for her teammates.
 It is theorized that a "Nietzche Tetrahedron" could contain her abilities long enough to kill her